Gobi1616/Datalogy_Final/README.md

 # Presentation

-We created an interactive [Dashboard](https://public.tableau.com/app/profile/yuvraj.bhati/viz/DatalogyProjectDashboard/TweetsvsStockPrices?publish=yes) in Tableau and a Storyline for the presentation.
+We created an interactive [Dashboard](https://public.tableau.com/app/profile/yuvraj.bhati/viz/DatalogyProjectDashboard/TweetsvsStockPrices?publish=yes) in Tableau and a Story board for the presentation.
+It showcase the exploratory analysis of the twitter and stock datasets and interactive components like filters, sliders and hover effects.
+Users can filter the graphs by year and months to show the changes in tweets over time.
+Similarly stock closing prices and correlation between tweet likes and stock trading volume can also be seen for different time periods.

 The presentation slide deck was created on **Google Slides** website that is [accessible from here](https://docs.google.com/presentation/d/1SMZks9DhKcfHfKG1b-hhtxhehmgnIdvkM5ZcL8o6TMQ/edit?usp=sharing).
 The images used in the slides were created along different stages of the process and are mainly Google Colab and local jupyter file outputs and also from Tableau Public.

-## Communication Protocol
-There are four members in our team.
-The role of each team member will vary every week to ensure that everyone can gain experience in different areas of the project.
-A slack channel was created to support communication amongst the team, and will be used to assign tickets, provide updates, and discuss any issues.
-The team will additionally have zoom meetings everyday to go over project progress and next steps.
-We also created a WhatsApp group to follow up with the team and a shared folder in google drive to save the resources.

 ### Project Team
 * Behnam Hashemi